 Dealing with the special education system can be frustrating for parents.
 In theory—and under the law—parents are equal partners with school officials in developing special education services for their kids.
 But it hardly ever seems like a level playing field.

-It is important to understand there’s a process for getting a child into special education.
-We cover that here.
+It is important to understand there’s a process for getting a child into special education—which we’ve also written about.

 But say you’ve gone through that process, and your child is eligible for special education.
 There are still things that can go wrong.
 For instance: